 We are pretty in love with I-Spy games here.
 This Adapted I Spy Shapes Book is a fantastic and fun way to work on so many different skills.
 This past week I have gotten quite a few emails asking for easier versions of some of our I-Spy games to help kids that struggle with visual discrimination (ability to attend to detail) or visual tracking (eye movement and coordination).

-I decided to start with this I-Spy Shapes Adapted Book since my son is struggling to learn his shapes and our more complicated version (available in the content library) is overwhelming for him.
+I decided to start with this I-Spy Shapes Adapted Book since my son is struggling to learn his shapes and our more complicated version (included in the PDF packet) is overwhelming for him.
 So far we have loved this book!

 Adapted I Spy Shapes Book

 - Binding Machine w/coils or 3-ring Binder

 - I Spy Shapes Printable Packet